open-telemetry/opentelemetry.io/content/en/docs/reference/specification/status.md

   - The [logs data model][] is released as part of the OpenTelemetry Protocol.
   - Log processing for many data formats has been added to the Collector, thanks to the donation of Stanza to the OpenTelemetry project.
-  - Log appenders are currently under develop in many languages.
+  - Log appenders are currently under development in many languages.
 Log appenders allow OpenTelemetry tracing data, such as trace and span IDs, to be appended to existing logging systems.
   - An OpenTelemetry logging SDK is currently under development.
 This allows